lyonisaac/categorization-crafters/README.md

 # Categorization Crafters

 A modern web application for creating and managing YNAB transaction categorization rules using React, TypeScript, and shadcn/ui.

+## 📋 Project Overview

+Categorization Crafters is a web-based tool designed to help users create and manage transaction categorization rules for YNAB (You Need A Budget).
+The application provides a user-friendly interface for defining complex categorization rules using a step-by-step form approach.

-## Features
+### Key Features

-- Rule creation and management with a step-by-step form
+- 📝 Rule Creation: Create complex categorization rules using a guided form interface
-- Interactive rule actions configuration
+- 🔄 Rule Management: Edit, delete, and organize categorization rules
-- Modern UI components built with shadcn/ui
+- 🎨 Modern UI: Built with shadcn/ui components for a consistent and professional look
-- Real-time validation and feedback
+- 🔄 Real-time Validation: Immediate feedback on rule validity
-- Responsive design for all devices
+- 📱 Responsive Design: Works seamlessly across all devices

-## Tech Stack
+## 🛠️ Tech Stack

 - **Framework**: React 18
 - **Type Safety**: TypeScript